What is Martyrs Grove?

 What is the process for restoring Martyrs Grove?

-Moody Center has engaged a regional landscape architectural firm (Stephens and Associates) to create plans for the new Martyrs Grove concept.
-Moody Center will be announcing several formal de-commissioning events prior to the re-commissioning of the Martyrs Grove (planned for October of 2020).
-If you would like to receive updates on Martyrs Grove, please sign up for Moody Center’s email list.
+Moody Center has engaged a regional landscape architectural firm to create plans for the new Martyrs Grove concept.
+Moody Center will be announcing several formal de-commissioning events prior to the re-commissioning of the Martyrs Grove.
+If you would like to receive updates on Witness Grove, please sign up for Moody Center’s email list.

-You can support the restoration of Martyrs Grove with donations made to our “Enhance & Restore” fund.
+You can support the restoration of Martyrs Grove with a donation to D. L. Moody Center.

 If I have questions or information about the Martyrs Grove, what should I do?